shap/shap/README.md

 ## Sample notebooks

 The notebooks below demonstrate different use cases for SHAP.
 Look inside the notebooks directory of the repository if you want to try playing with the original notebooks yourself.
-Note that the LightGBM and XGBoost examples use the fast and exact Tree SHAP algorithm, the others use a model agnostic Kernel SHAP algorithm.
+Note that the LightGBM and XGBoost examples use the fast and exact Tree SHAP algorithm, the others use the model agnostic Kernel SHAP algorithm.

 - [**Census income classification with LightGBM**](https://slundberg.github.io/shap/notebooks/Census+income+classification+with+LightGBM.html) - Using the standard adult census income dataset, this notebook trains a gradient boosting tree model with LightGBM and then explains predictions using `shap`.